johnjasa/new_greenheart/_sources/misc_thoughts.md

 # Miscellaneous Thoughts

-This is a non-exhaustive collection of items that have come up in discussions about GreenHEART.
+This is a non-exhaustive collection of items that have come up in discussions about ODIES.
 It's meant to be a place to jot down ideas and thoughts that don't fit neatly into the other documents.
 Most of these will become issues in the repo once they're fleshed out a bit more.